vorcigernix/engineeringroles/developers/intern.md

 # Intern&Probation
-> On this level, you are better than 80% of programmers around.
-They didn't made it to this level.
+> You are good.
+Only 20% of candidates pass socialbakers interview.
 What we expect from you is that you gain the general knowledge of Socialbakers systems soon and you will level up to 1.
 We have a limited capacity needed to this job level and we do not plan to keep this level as a long term

 ### Should have
-* Learning core language competency in at least one language
+* Competency to learn at least one programming language
 * Experience working on a team or in a group academic setting
 * A thirst for knowledge and continuous learning